 Liverpool is one of the first areas of the country to develop a ‘Local Cultural Education Partnership’ (LCEP), in response to the Arts Council England’s Cultural Education Challenge.
-We’ve been running for two years now and you can read an evaluation of our activity and early impact, and recommendations for the next two years, here.
+You can read an evaluation of activity and early impact between April 2016-March 2018, and recommendations for the next phase, here.

 The Arts Council launched the Cultural Education Challenge in a bid to make sure that more children and young people can: